 Fix: Amcrest Email Test Failed

-The Amcrest application has a poor user interface.
-Sometimes, the users think they have entered the email address but the entered email address will not be active until the plus sign is not clicked.
-The same could be the reason causing the issue for you and clicking on the plus sign to make the email address active may solve the problem.
+The Amcrest application’s user interface can be confusing.
+Sometimes, users think they have entered the email address, but it won’t become active until the plus sign is clicked.
+This could be the reason for your issue, and clicking the plus sign to activate the email address may solve the problem.

 1. Launch and log in to the Amcrest Smart Home app.